James T. Farrell: Biography

-Farrell was born in Chicago, to a large Irish-American family which included siblings Earl, Joseph, Helen, John and Mary.
+Farrell was born in Chicago, to a large Irish-American family that included siblings Earl, Joseph, Helen, John and Mary.
 In addition, there were several other siblings who died during childbirth, as well as one who died from the 1918 flu pandemic.
 His father was a teamster, and his mother a domestic servant.
 His parents were too poor to provide for him, and he went to live with his grandparents when he was three years old.

-Farrell attended Mt.
-Carmel High School, then known as St. Cyril, with future Egyptologist Richard Anthony Parker.
-He then later attended the University of Chicago.
+Raised Catholic on the Chicago's South Side, Farrell attended St. Anselm Catholic School and Mt.
+Carmel High School then known as St. Cyril High School, with future Egyptologist Richard Anthony Parker.
+He then attended the University of Chicago.

 He began writing when he was 21 years old.
 A novelist, journalist, and short story writer, he was known for his realistic descriptions of the working class South Side Irish, especially in the novels about the character Studs Lonigan.
 Farrell based his writing on his own experiences, particularly those that he included in his celebrated "Danny O'Neill Pentalogy" series of five novels.

 Among the writers who acknowledged Farrell as an inspiration was Norman Mailer:

 Mr. Mailer intended to major in aeronautical engineering, but by the time he was a sophomore, he had fallen in love with literature.
 He spent the summer reading and rereading James T. Farrell's "Studs Lonigan," John Steinbeck's "Grapes of Wrath" and John Dos Passos's "U.S.A.," and he began, or so he claimed, to set himself a daily quota of 3,000 words of his own, on the theory that this was the way to get bad writing out of his system.
 By 1941 he was sufficiently purged to win the Story magazine prize for best short story written by an undergraduate.